V. Yogeswaran: Career

-Assassination
+Death

 In effort to bring about unity amongst the Tamils, Yogeswaran made contact with the LTTE and met with them several times.
 He arranged a meeting between the LTTE and the TULF leaders at their Bullers Road residence.
 At around 6.45 pm on 13 July 1989 three men, Peter Leon Aloysius (alias Vigna), Rasiah Aravintharaja (alias Visuwesvaran/Visu) and Sivakumar (alias Arivu), arrived at the residence.
 The police guards allowed the trio to enter the premises without searching them.
 Vigna and Visu went upstairs to the Yogeswaran/Sivasithamparam residence whilst Arivu remained outside.
 The two men met with Yogeswaran, Amirthalingam and Sivasithamparam.
 The meeting seemed to be going well when suddenly Visu pulled out a gun and shot Amirthalingam in the head and chest.
 Yogeswaran stood up but was shot by Aloysius.
 Visu then shot Sivasithamparam on the right shoulder.
 A shoot out ensued between the LTTE trio and the police guards in which all three assailants were killed.
 Amirthalingam and Yogeswaran were dead but Sivasithamparam survived.